dmh2000/telemetry/Azure/step1/README.md

 ## Go to the 'Portal'

 Once you have an account, you can go to the management 'Portal' to get started.
 Once at the portal, click '+ Create a Resource'.
-Then from the list, select 'IoT Hub Quickstart Tutorial'.
+Then from the Azure Marketplace list, select 'Internet of Things'.
+Then from the new list, select 'IoT Hub Quickstart Tutorial'.
 This quickstart sets up everything needed to get bare bones device telemetry working.
 Note that on Chrome it opens a new tab with the tutorial instructions.
 Keep the original Portal window open because the tutorial refers you back to the portal to actually do things.